LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/declaring-a-class.rst

 .. admonition:: Example

-   Let's create objects for two of our crew members - Fox and Hippo.
+   Let's create objects for two of our crew members: Fox and Hippo.

    .. sourcecode:: js
       :linenos: